smitpi/XDHealthCheck/README.md

 And answer the setup questions.

-Once everything is setup you can run  ```Initialize-CitrixHealthCheck -XMLParameterFilePath <ParametersFile>``` for the main health check report, or run ```Initialize-CitrixAudit -XMLParameterFilePath <ParametersFile>``` for an audit on machine catalogues, delivery groups and published applications.
+Once everything is setup you can run  ```Start-CitrixHealthCheck -JSONParameterFilePath <ParametersFile>``` for the main health check report, or run ```Start-CitrixAudit -JSONParameterFilePath <ParametersFile>``` for an audit on machine catalogues, delivery groups and published applications.

 I’ve also created some reports under Reporting folder.